-At the Conservation College you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our great apprenticeship programs which are designed to provide students with a variety of pathways for study.
-No matter your personal interest or time-commitment, we have something that will work for you.
+At the Wolf School of Natural Science you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our seasonal programs which are designed to provide students with a variety of pathways for study.
+Our primary experiential learning programs include the following:

 Email us with any questions.
 We always keep your information absolutely private.
-You can also like our facebook page to keep in better touch.
 While considering an application, check out our apprenticeship testimonials from novice apprentices, former campers-turned-instructors, and experienced educators who all succeeded in our summer apprenticeships and agree that the results far exceed expectations.